adrian154/blog/public/blogposts/rubiks/blogpost.md

 For those not familiar, the notation used by cubers to express moves on the cube is quite simple.
 Each move consists of a letter representing the face being turned (**U**p, **D**own, **L**eft, **R**ight, **F**ront, or **B**ack).

 After this letter, there *may* be a symbol indicating how much to turn.
 An unembellished letter is taken to mean a clockwise 90&deg; turn, while a "2" indicates a 180&deg; turn.
-Finally, an apostrophe (pronounced as "prime", a convention taken from mathematics) signifies a counterclockwise 90&deg; turn.
+Finally, an apostrophe (read as "prime", a convention taken from mathematics) signifies a counterclockwise 90&deg; turn.

 # Thinking with Cubies